Minimum Wage in Saskatchewan: Updated Rates and Worker Rights

 Public Holiday Pay

-Working on a public holiday in Saskatchewan comes with significant pay benefits.
+Working on a public holiday in Saskatchewan comes with significant pay benefits, which are often broken into two parts.

-On top of that, most eligible employees also receive “general holiday pay,” an amount equal to 5% of your gross wages from the four weeks leading up to the holiday.
-You are entitled to this pay even if you don’t work on the holiday itself, as long as you have been employed for at least four weeks prior.
+On top of that, most eligible employees also receive “public holiday pay,” an amount equal to 5% of their gross wages from the four weeks leading up to the holiday, excluding overtime.
+You are entitled to this pay even if you don’t work on the holiday itself.

 Minimum Wage vs. Living Wage in Saskatchewan